R (New York City Subway service): 1980s–2000s changes

 In 1992, the MTA considered three options to improve service at these local stops, including leaving service as is, having E trains run local east of 71st Avenue along with R service, and having F trains run local east of 71st Avenue replacing R service, which would be cut back to 71st Avenue at all times.
 The third option was chosen to be tested for six months starting in October or November 1992.
 On October 26, 1992, R trains were cut back to 71st Avenue at all times, and in its place, the F ran local east of 71st Avenue at all times, thus eliminating express service along Hillside Avenue.
 After the six months, the change was kept because there was minimal negative passenger reaction and because of the intensity of the request, even though 77% of passengers had benefited from the pre-October 1992 service plan.
 The change increased travel time along the F by 3 1/2 minutes, and reduced travel time for passengers at local stations by one to two minutes.

 In October 2000, late-night shuttle trains in Brooklyn began skipping 53rd Street and 45th Street in the northbound direction.
-This was so shuttle trains could terminate more quickly at 36th Street–Fourth Avenue, their northern terminal.
-Previously, all northbound B, N, and R trains had stopped at the same track at 36th Street, which resulted in delays because it took several minutes for the R trains to be cleared.
+This was so shuttle trains could terminate more quickly at 36th Street on the Fourth Avenue Line, their northern terminal.
+Previously, all northbound B, N and R trains had stopped at the same track at 36th Street, which resulted in delays because it took several minutes for the R trains to be cleared.